Samantha Stosur: 2010: World's top ten and first singles Grand Slam final

 Stosur began her clay-court season at the Charleston Open, where she was seeded fourth.
 In the final, she defeated Zvonareva in straight sets, for her fifth consecutive victory over the Russian.
 With this, she won her second and biggest WTA Tour title, which put her back inside the top ten at world No. 10.
 She is the only Australian woman to have won this title.
 Stosur competed in the World Group play-offs in Ukraine.
 After the first day, the Aussies had a commanding lead, going 2–0 against Ukraine.
 This was helped by a win from Stosur against Mariya Koryttseva, and Anastasia Rodionova's win over Alona Bondarenko.
 Stosur then secured victory for Australia with a two-sets win over Lyudmyla Kichenok.
 Because of this, Australia played in the World Group in 2011 against the top-seed Italy.
 Stosur then competed at the Porsche Grand Prix in Stuttgart.
 Her 11-game winning streak was ended by former world No. 1, Justine Henin, in the final in three sets.
 Despite this result, Stosur reached a new career-high ranking of world No. 8.

 Her next scheduled tournament was the Italian Open; however, Stosur had to withdraw due to fatigue.
 With this, her next scheduled tournament was the Madrid Open.
-In the quarterfinals, Stosur was broken multiple times by Venus Williams, losing 3–6, 3–6.
+In the quarter-finals, Stosur was broken multiple times by Venus Williams, losing 3–6, 3–6.
 In doubles, Stosur resumed her partnership with Petrova as third seeds with a first-round bye.
 However, they were knocked out in the second round by Anastasia Rodionova and Patty Schnyder.
 Coming into the French Open, Stosur was seeded seventh and was one of the favourites to win the title, due to her semifinal run in 2009 and her tour-best 14–2 record on clay in 2010.
 She was drawn in the same quarter as Henin, Maria Sharapova and Serena Williams, which was dubbed the toughest section of the draw.
-Becoming the first Australian woman to reach a Grand Slam singles final since Wendy Turnbull at the 1980 Australian Open, she was the favourite for the title, by dispatching three consecutive former world No. 1s and favorites for the title Henin, Serena Williams and Jelena Janković, but was upset by Francesca Schiavone in the final.
+Becoming the first Australian woman to reach a Grand Slam singles final since Wendy Turnbull at the 1980 Australian Open, she was the favourite for the title, by dispatching three consecutive former world-number-ones and favourites for the title Henin, Serena Williams and Jelena Janković, but was upset by Francesca Schiavone in the final.